casper-network/docs-archive/glossary/P.rst

 Partial synchrony
 ^^^^^^^^^^^^^^^^^
 Partial synchrony is used to define the fault tolerance of a consensus protocol, which is a time-bound mechanism to note suspicions or problems (failure, crashes, etc.).
 When a protocol is provably live under partial synchrony, it means that the nodes will make a decision within a fixed time period.
 Once the decision is made and a block is committed, it cannot be reverted.
-Also see `Correct-by-construction <C.html#correct-by-construction>`_.
+Also see `CBC <C.html#cbc>`_.

 Participate in consensus
 ^^^^^^^^^^^^^^^^^^^^^^^^